byronwall/weather-helper/README.md

 ![](docs/20250318234914.png)

+## Features

+- Synchronized axis limits per metric across all charts - subtle but makes it easier to compare across days with common axes
+- Preferences and other user specific data stored to local storage
+- Saved various sample data so you can quickly see how the tool works across a range of conditions (entering a location gives a real time data grab)

+## Tech Stack

+- TypeScript
+- Vite
+- React
+- Tailwind
+- Charts are custom SVG
+- React Headless for the Popover and TabsGroups
+- Lucide for icons
+- Zustand for the settings store (also makes the local storage persistence easy)

 ## Prototype approach

 The main app was built with a number of hard coded magic values and other parameters.
 Once working, I extracted the parameters into a settings store.
 The store can be configured with an interface.
 These settings are persisted to local storage.